LTLA/BiocWorkflow2015/converted/workflow.md

 ## Normalizing for library-specific trended biases

-Normalization is required prior to any comparisons between libraries, to eliminate confounding library-specific biases.
+Normalization is required to eliminate confounding library-specific biases prior to any comparisons between libraries.
 In particular, a trended bias is often observed between libraries in Figure 3.
 This refers to a systematic fold-difference in window coverage between libraries that changes according to the average abundance of the window.